Magnus Dyrssen: Death

 After only a few days, on 1 March 1940, after the group's deployment into battle, he was killed after being hit by a shrapnel while inspecting a defensive position.

-At the announcement of his death, Field Marshal Carl Gustaf Emil Mannerheim sent General Ernst Linder a telegram, in which it was stated: "Magnus Dyrssen's significant contribution to the formation of the corps, his outstanding officer qualities will always assure him one of the foremost places in the history of the Swedish Volunteer Corps. grateful memory.
+At the announcement of his death, Field Marshal Carl Gustaf Emil Mannerheim sent General Ernst Linder a telegram, in which it was stated: "Magnus Dyrssen's significant contribution to the formation of the corps, his outstanding officer qualities will always assure him one of the foremost places in the history of the Swedish Volunteer Corps.
 He is fondly remembered by the Finnish Army."

 On 9 March 1940, Dyrssen was buried in Engelbrekt Church in Stockholm by Pastor Hans Åkerhielm of the Swedish Volunteer Corps.
 Crown Prince Gustaf Adolf spoke at the stretcher and laid a wreath from the king.
 The ceremony was attended by a large number of representatives of military and civilian authorities and official institutions, associations, etc. in Sweden and Finland.
 Members of the Swedish Volunteer Corps parade.
 The coffin was carried by majors and captains from the Svea Artillery Regiment.

 He was buried the same day in the then Stockholms-Näs Cemetery (now Kungsängen Cemetery).